kentliau/kentliau/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning procedural generation - wave function collapse
+- 🌱 I’m very into procedural generation, wave function collapse.
-- 👯 I’m looking to collaborate on game development
+- 👯 I’m looking to collaborate on game development on free time
-- 💬 Ask me about woodworking
 - 📫 How to reach me: kentliau@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I don't use time machine
+- ⚡ Fun fact: I am morally flexible

 <!--
 **kentliau/kentliau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.